munichpavel/clovek-ne-jezi-se/README.md

 See the [demo notebook](notebooks/demo.ipynb) for features and example usage.

-See the [development guide](docs/source/development.rst) for instructions on local development.
+See the [installation guide](docs/source/INSTALL.rst) for instructions on local development.